benmiller314/cdm2019fall/plans/lesson-01.md

 When you've done that (or after about 5 minutes), please:

 1. Take out a piece of paper and fold it in thirds.
-In the middle, write your name in letters large enough to see across the room.
+In the middle, **write your name** in letters large enough to see across the room.
+Add your preferred pronouns, too, please.
 2. On the top, make a short list of sounds that you associate with being "at home" (whatever that means to you today).
 3. On the bottom, jot down at least one digital tool, or app, or website, that more people should know about.
 4. Set up your name on your desk when you're done, so I can (try to) see (around these monitors) when we're all ready.